 - Underachieving in academic or professional settings

-Depression often occurs with social anxiety disorder, and the condition can leave those with it more susceptible to substance abuse as a coping mechanism.
+Depression often occurs with social anxiety disorder.
+Depression can make people more susceptible to using substances like drugs and alcohol as a coping mechanism.

 When to Seek Help

-If you’re an adult and you think you are suffering from social anxiety disorder, you should see a health care professional—particularly if your symptoms are having a large impact on your day-to-day life.
+If you’re an adult and you think you have a social anxiety disorder, you should see a health care professional—particularly if your symptoms are having a large impact on your day-to-day life.

 Social anxiety can also affect children.
 While shyness in children is common and considered a temperament rather than a social phobia, parents who notice the following symptoms may consider speaking to a doctor: